 If your innovation is about learning, then it is a place where accelerated learning for everyone begins to happen.

 Inspiration is the intercept between creativity and communication.
-Now, by that I mean, when teachers are actively engaged in being creative and they are sharing and collaborating about what they are creating, inspiration kicks in.
+By that I mean, when teachers are actively engaged in being creative and they are sharing and collaborating about what they are creating, inspiration kicks in.
 Inspiration is what happens between groups of individuals as they look to communicate and create new ideas and solutions that will impact how individuals work together.
 Interaction impacts the outcomes of how individuals and teams work together.

 As I work with teachers I find every time - when space is provided and the dialogue is framed up in the right way - passionate conversations about learning.
 Student learning.
 Teacher learning.
 Conversations about learning ensue.

-In fact, that is the biggest value add to having me come in and work with your teachers with the design of their inquiries.
-We weave together a tapestry of connections that enable deeper teacher inquiries.
+In fact, that is the biggest value add to having me come in and work with your teachers with the design of their Inquiries.
+We weave together a tapestry of connections that enable Deeper Teacher Inquiries.

 And the learning that results is quite often a game changer for everyone present.